QuinnFreedman/modular/DiodeDistortion/README.md

 # Diode Distortion
-Super simple analog voltage-conmtrolled distortion.
+Super simple analog voltage-controlled distortion.

 ![](images/dd_faceplate.svg)

 ## Manual

+This module distorts audio by soft-clipping it using a pair of diodes.
+It can also be used to smoothly clip control voltages if you build it without AC-coupling.

 * **A** - Distortion amount
 * **B** - CV input.
 Summed with Distortion knob position but may be non-linear.